 A different problem is that Jesus did not talk at all about sharing wealth with the biosphere – with the plants, animals, and ecosystems of the Earth.
 Nor, for that matter, did Muhammad.
 The Discipline of Continuing Creation argues that sharing in this direction is woefully underfunded in the Old Religions.

 In short, Western religion has evolved from envisioning capricious gods, to a sole, parental, and morally judging god, and then to a universally loving and forgiving God.
-The Book of Continuing Creation goes even further, and envisions G>O>D> — The Growing>Organizing>Direction> of the Cosmos, which is a constellation of continually creating, progressing, and fulfilling natural processes.
+The Book of Continuing Creation goes even further, by recognizing The Growing, Organizing, Direction of the Cosmos, which is a constellation of continually creating, and progressing natural processes.